 Fairmount Water Works

 Constructed between 1812 and 1872, the Fairmount Water Works along the Schuylkill River was the first water supply in the nation to use paddle wheels to pump water.
 Now, the National Historic Landmark serves as a stunning event venue that offers breathtaking views of the Philadelphia Museum of Art and Boathouse Row.
 The venue features two elegant outdoor spaces — the Grand Pavilion and Mill House — in addition to the indoor Engine House.
-To learn more, click here.
+To learn more about events at the Grand Pavilion or Mill House, click here.
+For inquiries related to the interior facilities, click here.

 Found along the Schuylkill River in Southwest Philadelphia, not far from University City and the University of Pennsylvania campus, Bartram’s Garden is the nation’s oldest surviving botanical garden.
 The National Historic Landmark serves as a unique outdoor setting for events, able to accommodate up to 350 guests, with a new pavilion space with modern amenities overlooking the river.
 For more information, click here.